MicrosoftDocs/quantum-docs/articles/install-python-qdk.md

 Now that you have tested the Quantum Development Kit in your preferred environment, you can follow this tutorial to write and run [your first quantum program](xref:microsoft.quantum.tutorial-qdk.random-number).

-You can also find more information on how to run Q# programs with Python in the following resources:
+For more information on how to run Q# programs with Python, see the following articles:

 - how [Q# interacts with a Python host program](/azure/quantum/user-guide/host-programs?tabs=tabid-python#q-with-host-programs)